 - Contact the graduate advisor regarding any unconventional gallery usage or materials (previous examples include use of live animals, use of the gallery courtyard, performances involving any risk to performers or visitors, use of bodily fluids, explicit exhibition content, etc.)

-- Arrange for a fellow student or friend to help you install your work.
+- Arrange for a fellow student to help you install your work.
 Due to limited traffic on campus, you are required to use the buddy system during installation hours Friday through Sunday, no later than 6pm.